KansasHomes/KansasHomes/readme.txt

 !!
 PLEASE READ !! -----------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------------

-* ''KansasHomes\gameFiles'' folder contains framework for Unity.
+* 'KansasHomes\gameFiles' folder contains framework for Unity.
 DO NOT TAMPER.
 ALL UN-APPROVED COMMITS WILL BE REVERTED.

-* Any files placed inside ''KansasHomes\gameAssets'' folder must use the following format:
+* Any files placed inside 'KansasHomes\gameAssets' folder must use the following format:

   * DO NOT USE SPACES, INSTEAD CAPITALIZE THE BEGINNING LETTER OF THE NEW WORD